 What’s your exercise intensity level?
 Are you pushing yourself or just going through the motions?
-Are you working out outside of your comfort zone?
+Are you working outside of your comfort zone?
 If you’re not, you should be.
-Here are 9 reasons for why you should increase your exercise intensity.
+Here are 9 reasons why you should increase your exercise intensity.

 Improved health and longevity is always a good motivator.
 Average exercise intensity is associated with reduced coronary heart disease independent of the total volume of physical activity .
 Exercise intensity is also inversely correlated with all cause mortality.
 Vigorous exercise improves longevity .
-In other words, the more intense your exercise, the lower your risk of death.
+In other words, the more intense your exercise, the lower your risk of premature death.

 One of the biggest benefits for increasing your exercise intensity comes from hormone stimulation.
 High-intensity exercise stimulates the release of insulin-like growth factor (IGF) .
 It also stimulates the release of growth hormone and testosterone, two of the most powerful hormones when it comes to fat loss and building muscle .

 Last but not least, exercise intensity and your thyroid hormones are directly correlated.
 TSH, T4, and free T4 all rise in step with intensity levels .
 Thyroid stimulating hormone (TSH) stimulates the release of T4, which converts to T3 – the more bio-available thyroid hormone responsible for stimulating metabolism.
 All of these hormones are stimulated in response to physical activity, but they are released in proportion to exercise intensity levels.